 - Make the first move – making new friends means you have to put yourself out there.
 Start by taking the initiative and start a conversation, you never know where it might lead!

-- Volunteer – you’ll develop a regular routine and if you’ve got a passion for something you’d like to help with then you can develop skills and meet new people.
+- Volunteer – you’ll develop a regular routine, and if you’ve got a passion for something you’d like to help with then you can develop skills and meet new people.

-- Find groups on social media – there’s a lot of groups online where you can meet like-minded people and you might even find people who are local to you and can meet up at events.
+- Find groups on social media – there’s a lot of groups online where you can meet like-minded people and you might even find people who are local to you and can meet up with at events.

 - Join a club or sports team – why not get fitter or take part in something that helps to stimulate your mind whilst meeting new people?